 Ambris History, Family Crest & Coats of Arms

 The ancestors of the Ambris family arrived in England following the Norman Conquest of 1066.
 The name Ambris came from the medieval given name Ambrose, which was in turn derived from the Latin Ambrosius, which means immortal.
-The name Ambrose was extremely popular and spread rapidly because of devotion to Saint Ambrose, who lived during the 4th century and was one of the four Fathers of the Western Christian church.

 Early Origins of the Ambris family